LiWang1/blog/README.md

-## Note:
-This is a blog from Li Wang.
-The template of the blog is taken from: cnfeat.
+This is personal website.
+The address is: https://wangli.world